hongwei-bai/covid-suburb-au-android/README.md

 By choosing your currently living suburb and following your most visit suburbs, you may closely being kept updated about new cases every day in these suburbs.

+#### Interest points in terms of Modern Android Development(MAD) skills:
+- [x] Android Jetpack: Compose
+- [x] Jetpack Compose Theming and dark mode ready
+- [x] Splash screen (for Android 12/previous versions)
+- [x] Android Jetpack: Navigation
+- [x] Android Jetpack: Room
+- [x] Hilt
+- [x] OkHttp + Retrofit
+- [x] Kotlin Coroutines

+The architecture of the App would use MVVM, with layers:
+- View
+- View Model
+- Data(Repository/Data Source)

+#### How data flows to ui?

+In this project, I am using a best practice so far recommended from Google samples.

+Data layer(repository) implements sequential functions and returns data wrapped by a Resource<T> type.

+ViewModel implements sequential functions too and post these wrapped data to ui via LiveData.

+Benefits are:

+1. [x] Wrapped data are stateful, mapping different ui states easily(loading, success, error etc.)

+1. [x] In ViewModel, ui triggers use case alike behaviours easily.

 Dashboard

 <img src="https://raw.githubusercontent.com/hongwei-bai/covid-suburb-au-android/main/screenshots/Screenshot_dash.png" width="300" height="600" />